Singing in the reign

 This is because tadpoles bear a striking resemblance to sperm.
 In a sign of rebirth, frogs only start singing when the heavens open up with seasonal deluges around the world.
 Many species hibernate during dry or cold periods and are only resurrected when spring returns.
 Fresh water is the life-blood of the Earth and is directly associated with spirituality—the royal power that heralds new life returning.

 Young women traditionally kiss frogs (much as they hate it) because it speaks to the feminine desire for fertilisation plus the offspring that follow.
-In the famous tale, a princess from Königsberg reluctantly befriends the “Frog Prince” who magically transforms into human royalty when she kisses him.
+In the famous tale, a princess from Königsberg reluctantly befriends the “Frog Prince” who magically transforms into royalty when she kisses him.
 Although the story is best known today through the Grimm Brothers’ version of it, the tale extends back at least as far as Roman times—in the Satyricon the character Trimalchio remarks: qui fuit rana nunc est rex or “the man who was once a frog is now a king.”

-In modern times, this theme of ascension is echoed by the clinical psychologist Dr Jordan Peterson.
+In modern times, this theme of transformation is echoed by the clinical psychologist Dr Jordan Peterson.
 Men stampede to hear him because he spurs them on to greatness.
 Mostly he encourages his audience to take back their sovereignty—not over others but over themselves.
 The result of this transformation may inspire men to the peaks of male dominance hierarchies (moderated by women).
 Since Jordan’s voice resembles Kermit the Frog it’s no surprise that he once inspired such affection from his students.
 According to Ayahuasca, he is here “to invoke the divine masculine principle on Earth at this time”.

 Kek was the Egyptian “frog god” of chaos and primordial darkness.
 Why?
 Because frogs grow from immature (tadpoles) to mature (amphibians) without ever really taking form.
 Adult frogs have no tail and most have stubby legs, webbed toes and bulging eyes.
 Like other amphibians, their skins serve as respiratory organs and so must remain moist (another word women detest).
 Toads in particular appear to be nothing more than ugly blobs.
 So frogs remain a character between worlds—the pantheistic jester of the animal kingdom who never grows up.
-The nebulousness of frogs then, directly echo the formlessness of Ra.
+The nebulousness of frogs then, directly echo the formlessness of Kek.